vattenfall-it/polyglote-screen-capture/README.md

     PolygloteScreenCapture.takeScreenshot("main_activity");

-The screenshots will be made for all the langugages your set in LocaleRule constructor!
+The screenshots will be made for all the languages you define in LocaleRule constructor!